stephtowch/stephtowch.github.io/content/post/2025-05-P1/index.md

 Something unexpected: I realised I actually liked the challenge of coding.
 It pushed me to think differently and gave me a new way to approach problems.

 After submitting my thesis, I enrolled in a couple of courses at the **[Essex Summer School](https://essexsummerschool.com/)** in Social Science Data Analysis, where I deepened my R skills in an intensive, hands-on setting.
-I took a Web Scraping and Data Management course where I learned SQL, and later solidified that learning in a Confirmatory Factor Analysis (CFA) and SEM class the following summer.
+I took a Web Scraping and Data Management course where I learned SQL, and solidified that learning in a Confirmatory Factor Analysis (CFA) and SEM class.
 These experiences helped me gain confidence in applying more complex methods and managing data more efficiently.

-I’ll be returning again this year to explore **machine learning** and more advanced statistical techniques.
+I’ll be returning again this year to explore **machine learning** and more advanced statistical techniques this summer.

 In the meantime, I’ve also started learning Python to broaden my data analysis capabilities and explore areas like automation, NLP and applied research.